gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 ### ARepl for Python
 ![](./images/AReplExample.gif)
-It's helpful for constantly checking your code and debugging.
+ARepl for Python is helpful for constantly checking your code and debugging.
 To install this extension for your repository, add the following to your `.gitpod.yml`:
 ```yaml
 vscode: